 - The marketed drugs in the neuropathic pain space target sodium channels, voltage-gated calcium channels, and transient receptor potential vanilloid receptor 1.
 These drugs are administered via the oral route, except for Qutenza, which is available as a topical formulation.

-- A new partnership for V158866 is the only high-impact upcoming event in the neuropathic pain space.
-The overall likelihood of approval of a Phase I neuropathic pain asset is 0.9%, and the average probability a drug advances from Phase III is 33.3%.
-Drugs, on average, take 8.8 years from Phase I to approval, compared to 9.6 years in the overall neurology space.
+- The overall likelihood of approval of a Phase I neuropathic pain asset is 0.7%, and the average probability a drug advances from Phase III is 33.3%.
+Drugs, on average, take 8.9 years from Phase I to approval, compared to 9.8 years in the overall neurology space.

-- There have been 25 licensing and asset acquisition deals involving neuropathic pain drugs during 2014–19, eight of which occurred in 2015.
-The exclusive licensing agreement in 2015 between Depomed and Janssen for the acquisition of the US rights to Nucynta for $1.05bn was the largest deal during the period.
+- There have been 28 licensing and asset acquisition deals involving neuropathic pain drugs during 2015–20, eight of which occurred in 2015.
+The exclusive licensing agreement in 2015 between Depomed and Janssen for the acquisition of the US rights to Nucynta, for $1.05bn, was the largest deal during the period.

 - The distribution of clinical trials across Phase I–IV indicates that the majority of trials have been in the early and mid-phases of development, with 69% of trials in Phase I–II, and only 31% in Phase III–IV.

 - The US has a substantial lead in the number of neuropathic pain clinical trials globally.
 The UK leads the major EU markets, while Japan has the top spot in Asia.

 - Clinical trial activity in the neuropathic pain space is dominated by completed trials.
 Pfizer has the highest number of completed clinical trials for neuropathic pain, with 232 trials.

 - Pfizer leads industry sponsors with by far the highest overall number of clinical trials for neuropathic pain, followed by Allergan.

 24 VX-150 for Neuropathic Pain (December 18, 2018)